Home Lessons Tutorials Links Books About Us Site Map

 One of the people she interviewed was Senator John F. Kennedy.

 She married him on September 12, 1953.
 The wedding was held in Newport, Rhode Island.
 She was 24 and he was 36.
 The wedding was large.
-They had 1,700 guests at the reception.
+Their wedding was attended by 800 people and they had 1,700 guests at the reception.
+The ceremony was performed by a cardinal and the Pope sent his blessings.

 Jackie had a miscarriage in 1955 and another baby was still born in 1956.